 - Michelle Yeoh (Everything Everywhere All At Once)

-The Best Actress field may consist almost entirely of past nominees or winners, including Cate Blanchett, who has a whopping seven Oscar nominations and two wins under her belt.
-But she could be coming for a third with Tár, which sees her play a classical music composer.
-It was perhaps the single most buzzed about movie at this year's Venice International Film Festival, where it received absolutely glowing reviews, and The Hollywood Reporter described her performance as "astonishing."
+But then there's Cate Blanchett, who most pundits have considered the early frontrunner for months.
+She has a whopping seven Oscar nominations and two wins under her belt, and she plays a classical music conductor in Tár, one of 2022's most well-reviewed movies.
+The Hollywood Reporter described her performance as "astonishing," and some critics have declared it the best of her entire career.
 Blanchett won an Oscar most recently for Blue Jasmine in 2014, but she hasn't been nominated since Carol in 2016.
-The Academy clearly has no problem crowning a three-time winner, though, as Frances McDormand just won her third Oscar in 2021.
+That's probably just a long enough cooling-off period for voters to be okay with rewarding her again, and besides, the Academy clearly has no problem crowning a three-time winner.
+After all, Frances McDormand just won her third Oscar in 2021.

 Best Supporting Actor

 - Judd Hirsch (The Fabelmans)

 - Ke Huy Quan (Everything Everywhere All At Once)

 Predicted winner: Ke Huy Quan (Everything Everywhere All At Once)